pjs_ a year ago

 Hmm, and a 4th thing: some cars have a spike sticking out back behind the back wheels.
 These spikes sometimes function like wheelie bars, which are used on drag racers to prevent the car from flipping if the front end lifts off the ground.
 The wheelie bar kind of braces it but also lifts the traction wheels off the ground so they stop rotating it at the wrong moment.

-fredoralive 15 days ago
+fredoralive a year ago

 Considering the 2D nature of the simulation, aren't they more motorbikes than cars?

-• adrianmonk 15 days ago
+• adrianmonk a year ago

 Or maybe they are cars rather than motorbikes, if a bike is a vehicle that requires balance to stay vertical.

-YeGoblynQueenne 15 days ago
+YeGoblynQueenne a year ago

 Funny how the landscape never changes, even though the generations come and go.

-Applejinx 15 days ago
+Applejinx a year ago

 This isn't genetic algorithm, though.
 It's mutation.